-The Pacific States Marine Fisheries Commission and The Coastal Cutthroat Trout Inter-agency Committee are hosting a Coastal Cutthroat Trout Symposium and Workshop in Newport, Oregon November 7-8, 2018.
-The objective of the symposium is to update the information presented in the 1995, 2005, and 2011 symposia.
-The goal is to improve our understanding of the biology of Coastal Cutthroat Trout, provide information on the current status of the sub-species, and continue to encourage a collaborative approach towards improved conservation and management.
-Join us!
+The Pacific States Marine Fisheries Commission and The Coastal Cutthroat Trout Inter-agency Committee hosted a Coastal Cutthroat Trout Symposium and Workshop in Newport, Oregon November 7-8, 2018.
+The objective of the symposium was to update the information presented in the 1995, 2005, and 2011 symposia.
+The goal of the symposium is to improve our understanding of the biology of Coastal Cutthroat Trout, provide information on the current status of the sub-species, and continue to encourage a collaborative approach towards improved conservation and management.

 The Coastal Cutthroat Trout Inter-agency Committee is a collaborative effort between state, federal, and tribal natural resource agencies.
 This website is intended to provide information about our activities.